tobybreckon/correlation-ga/README.md

 - **cross-over**: uniform cross-over based on crossing _xi_ and _yi_ co-ordinates between two selected regions.
 - **mutation**: randomly perturb bit-pattern of  _xi_ and _yi_ co-ordinates of each region in the population.

--- within a readily adaptable C++ class structure
+-- within a readily adaptable C++ class structure.

 Requires [OpenCV](http://www.opencv.org) - all tested with OpenCV 2.4.x / 3.x and GCC (Linux) and known to work with MS Visual Studio 20xx on Win32 / Win64.